Vangiones: Lucan

 Lucan did not regard the Vangiones as nostri, "one of us".
 He saw a Sarmatian resemblance in the loose trousers, but whether those were the same as the Gallic bracae is hard to say.
-In general pants originated to protect horsemen.
 The connection is tantalizing because the *wagniones have a name similar to an earlier Sarmatian tribe, the "wagon-dwellers" known to Herodotus.
 Whether there was one must wait for evidence.

 Tacitus

 The Vangiones appear solidly in the works of Tacitus, a writer of the 1st century AD of some authenticity and credibility, having been a Roman of fairly high office himself.
 In Germania he states that the Gauls were once more powerful than the Germani.
 At that time the Helvetii were on the right bank of the Rhine south of the Main, with the Boii further down the Danube.

 On the left bank of Tacitus' time, the Treviri (Trier) and Nervii claimed Germanic descent, the Ubii (Cologne) were proud of it, and the Vangiones, Triboci and Nemetes were of undoubted Germanic origin.
 Tacitus does not say that any of them were currently Germanic or spoke Germanic, only that they were careful to distinguish themselves from the cowardly Gauls.
 Apparently the Celtic tribes were no longer in the Agri Decumates (right bank of Rhine) because Tacitus characterizes its population as rabble and penniless adventurers.

 His Annales contains brief mention of the Vangiones in connection with capturing bands of plunderers from the Chatti across the Rhine to the north (Hesse) in AD 50.
 The Chatti must have been overconfident to send such small numbers into Alsace, which was tenanted by both Celtic and Germanic tribes loyal to Rome and was protected by bases at Mainz and Worms.
 The Roman commander Publius Pomponius Secundus used cavalry from the Vangiones and the Nemetes as well as regular Roman cavalry to attack the sleeping Chatti in their open camps by night.
 They are said to have set free some of Varus's men who had been slaves for 40 years.

 His Histories describes a year of crisis for the young empire in 69, when for the first time the system established by the Julio-Claudian dynasty as a solution to civil war was severely tested by the question of succession.
 Nero was assassinated to rid Rome of his bad management.
 The Romans could not agree on a successor, inadvertently involving the provinces in their internal politics, with a nearly ruinous result.